 Consult with the examiner assigned the audit review.
-For examination procedures for national banks, refer to the "Internal and External Audits" booklet of the Comptroller's Handbook.
-For FSAs, refer to section 350, "External Audit," and section 355, "Internal Audit," of the former Office of Thrift Supervision Examination Handbook.
+For expanded examination procedures, refer to the "Internal and External Audits" booklet of the Comptroller's Handbook.

 Objective: To determine the effectiveness of the board's oversight of the internal and external audit functions.